 Q: Where do you buy your sprinkles/cupcakes cases/etc from?

 A: There are a lot of resources or stores out there for cake supplies.
 We’re afraid that we don’t have the time to reply to queries asking where we purchase items from or what brands we use.
-We do, however, create tutorials or recipes for our blog so you might find what you’re looking for with a quick search.
+We do, however, create recipes and tutorials for our blog so you might find what you’re looking for with a quick search.
 If you don’t receive a reply to a question such as this, please don’t re-ask this query via another method.
 Whilst there are people or bloggers that may provide all the information you need please keep in mind that we’re a working business.
 There’s just the two of us who do everything.
-We design, bake, fill, stack, ice, create florals and characters, deliver, arrange pick-ups, market, photograph, style, write, recipe develop, tutorial develop, manage SEO, hold consultations, copy edit, Lightroom edit, deal with press, manage invoices and accounts, email customers, manage our social media, fulfilling freelance work, reply to social media, blog, run our website (we’r even building it ourselves), create our own graphics etc. Phew.
+We design, bake, fill, stack, ice, create florals and characters, deliver, arrange pick-ups, market, photograph, style, write, recipe develop, tutorial develop, manage SEO, hold consultations, copy edit, Lightroom edit, deal with press, manage invoices and accounts, email customers, manage our social media, fulfilling freelance work, reply to social media, blog, run our website (we’re even building it ourselves), create our own graphics etc. Phew.

 Q: I make cakes too and I’m out of [insert ingredient/tool/material].
 Do you have any spare I can buy from you?”